 You can use a tool like Hashtagify.me to search for new tags to use on Twitter or Instagram, or you can do it manually through the app.
 Don’t just rely on what’s popular — check out related hashtags and see what other people are using successfully.

-If you don’t have time to do your research, you can download a free copy of my Writer’s Guide to Hashtags.
-Not only does it include more information on how to use hashtags successfully, it also includes the Ultimate List of Hashtags for Writers.
+If you don’t have time to do your Instagram hashtag research, you can download a free copy of my Writer’s Guide to Hashtags.
+Not only does it include more information on how to find hashtags for instagram and how to use them successfully — it also includes the Ultimate List of Hashtags for Writers.
 With over 150+ hashtags for writers and bookstagrammers, it’s a great place to start!